 The PI should ensure the proposal contains all required elements and is clearly written.
 Although reviewers are chosen who are familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
 Therefore, it is imperative that you make a convincing argument why this research is important in your field and should be funded at this time.

 This call is supported by a partnership that includes funding from the following Johns Hopkins divisions:

 - Whiting School of Engineering

 - Sheridan Libraries

 - Carey Business School

-Please contact Tara Engel (email@example.com) if you experience technical difficulties completing your submission or are in need of further clarification regarding the requirements.
+Please contact Elliot Rosen (email@example.com) if you experience technical difficulties completing your submission or need any further clarification regarding the requirements.